functionland/docs/docs/reference-api.md

 title: Reference
 id: reference-api
 ---
-# FULA API Reference
+# Fula API Reference

-The FULA API comprises of the following.
+The Fula API comprises of the following.

   * a [Graph API](./api/graph.md) for storing and querying structured data (JSON) over a graphql interface